-This Turkish beef stew, also known as dana guvec, is perfect for cold days.
+This Turkish Beef Stew is perfect for cold days.
 It is easy to make despite taking some time.
-But the slow cooking process allows the meat to become incredibly tender and juicy.
+The slow cooking process allows the meat to become incredibly tender and juicy.

 Jump to: